Grumlebob/BlazorAutoAppTemplate/HullImages.md

 - Limits and storage paths are local; storage directories are created on demand.
  - Configure base storage path via `Storage:HullImages:RootPath` in `appsettings.json`.
 Relative paths are resolved against server content root.
  - If you manually delete files from disk, run the `Prune Missing` action in the UI (or call the prune API) to clean up DB records.

+S3/Azure Readiness
+- Swap `IHullImageStore` to a cloud-backed implementation (e.g., S3 multipart).
+TUS flow and UI remain unchanged.
+- Optional advanced path: replace `TusDiskStore` with an S3-backed `ITusStore` to store in-progress chunks in S3; the completion callback still creates the DB record via `IHullImagesApi`.

+Troubleshooting
+- Ensure `tusdotnet` package restores (nuget.org source available).
+- If uploads complete but the UI can’t find the new ID, verify the client is sending a valid `correlationId` and that `/api/hull-images/tus/result` is reachable.
+- For large files, verify server write permissions under `Storage/Tus` and `Storage/HullImages`.

 Future Work
 - Add resumable chunked uploads across page reloads with a status endpoint and real byte-position queries.